Background image

 In this interactive session, you’ll:

-• Hear from Programme Director Professor Jeremy Whitty, who will share insights into programme content and career outcomes
+• Hear from Programme Director Professor Jeremy Whitty, who will share insights into programme content and career outcomes (pre-recorded)

 • Receive application guidance and next-step advice